Ashley Iaconetti

-Ashley Nicole Iaconetti Haibon (born March 6, 1988) is an American reality television personality notable for being a contestant on several series in The Bachelor television franchise, including The Bachelor, Bachelor in Paradise and The Bachelor Winter Games.
+Ashley Nicole Iaconetti Haibon (born March 6, 1988) is an American reality television personality notable for being a contestant on several series in The Bachelor television franchise, including The Bachelor, Bachelor in Paradise and The Bachelor Winter Games, along with her starring role on The Real Housewives of Rhode Island.

 Early life

-Iaconetti Haibon was born on March 6, 1988, in Great Falls, Virginia.
+Ashley Nicole Iaconetti was born on March 6, 1988, in New Jersey and raised in Great Falls, Virginia.
+Her parents are Dr. Jay Iaconetti and Audrey Iaconetti (née Zylstra), natives of Bergen County, New Jersey.
 She is of Italian ancestry on her father's side and of Dutch and Lithuanian ancestry from her mother's side.
-She has one younger sister, Lauren Iaconetti.
+She has a sister two years younger, Lauren Iaconetti.
+Iaconetti lived in Dedham, Massachusetts from ages two to five years old.

-Iaconetti Haibon attended Langley High School and James Madison University.
-She later earned a master's degree in broadcasting and digital journalism from Syracuse University.
+Iaconetti attended Langley High School in Langley, Virginia, and earned her bachelor's degree in Media Arts and Design from James Madison University in Harrisonburg, Virginia.
+She later earned a master's degree in Broadcast Journalism from Syracuse University in Syracuse, New York.